MAST 1101 – Introduction to Medical Assisting & Procedures

 MAST 2212 – Medical Transcription

-Introductory course in medical transcription including the use of transcription equipment, computer word processing, formatting and use of appropriate medical forms.
-Includes ethical and legal issues for the medical transcriptionist as well as transcription guidelines for punctuation, capitalization, proofreading and making corrections, and use of references.
-Emphasis is placed on accuracy, correct spelling, and punctuation of chart notes and letters with an introduction to the history and physical report, and hospital discharge summary.
+Introductory course in medical transcription (the medical scribe), including the use of transcription equipment, computer word processing, formatting and use of appropriate medical forms.
+Content includes documentation integrity, ethical and legal issues for the medical transcriptionist, as well as transcription guidelines for punctuation, capitalization, proofreading and making corrections, and use of references.
+Emphasis is placed on accuracy, correct spelling, punctuation in written communication, speech recognition editing and proofreading, professional letters, patient chart notes, medical records, and an introduction to various medical report formats and completion timelines for various body systems, including the history and physical report and hospital discharge summary.

 MAST 2215 – Medical Laboratory Techniques